List of Star Wars species (P–T): Pyke

 The Pykes are a fish-like humanoid species from the planet Oba Diah.
 One notable group of Pykes was the Pyke Syndicate, a criminal organization and one of the most prominent spice dealers in the galaxy.
-The Pykes first appeared in Star Wars: The Clone Wars, in which the Pyke Syndicate has a major role in Darth Maul and the Death Watch's takeover of Mandalore and is revealed to have been involved in the murder of Jedi Master Sifo-Dyas by Count Dooku.
+The Pykes first appeared in Star Wars: The Clone Wars, in which the Pyke Syndicate has a major role in Darth Maul and the Death Watch's takeover of Mandalore, and is revealed to have been involved in the murder of Jedi Master Sifo-Dyas by Count Dooku.
 The Pykes made their first live-action appearance in Solo: A Star Wars Story.
 They appeared again in The Book of Boba Fett, in which the Pyke Syndicate fights Boba Fett's criminal empire for control of Tatooine's spice trade and loses.

 Quarren

-Quarrens or Qarrens are a species of aquatic humanoids that share the planet of Mon Calamari with another sentient aquatic species, the Mon Calamari, from which the planet is named.
+Quarrens (or Qarrens) are a species of aquatic humanoids that share the planet of Mon Calamari with another sentient aquatic species, the Mon Calamari.
 The Quarren are also nicknamed "squid head" around the galaxy due to their resemblance to cephalopods, which Quarren are actually related to.
 They are more introverted than their neighbours, preferring the deep water to the surface and rarely inviting guests to their domain.
-They are humanoids with squid-like heads that vaguely resemble Cthulhu.

 During the Clone Wars, the Quarren Isolation League attempted to isolate Mon Calamari from the rest of the galaxy.
 They were eventually defeated during the Battle of Mon Calamari where Clone SCUBA troopers under the command of Kit Fisto defeated them and their Separatist allies.
 Notable Quarren include Tessek, who escaped Mon Calamari to work for Jabba the Hutt on Tatooine and Darth Maleval who served with the 407th on the planet Borosk.

-For some reason, they were common leaders in the Exchange during the Old Republic.
+Quarrens were common leaders in the Exchange during the Old Republic.

 Quermian

-A race of sentient vertebrates, related to the Xexto of Troiken, the Quermian are a species native to the planet Quermia.
-They have two brains (one in the head and another in the chest cavity), a long thin neck, and six spindly limbs.
+A race of sentient vertebrates, the Quermian are a species native to the planet Quermia.
+They have two brains, a long, thin neck, and six limbs.
 Their sensitive olfactory glands are located in their hands and they are born with a natural talent in telepathy and mind control.
-Their telepathy is only short range, though.
-They must be looking at the person in the eye if they are not force sensitive to perform this task.
-Among the more noticeable of this species would be Jedi Master Yarael Poof.
+They must look at the person in the eye if they are not force sensitive to perform this task.
+Among the more noticeable of this species is Jedi Master Yarael Poof.
 He served on one of the last Jedi High Councils and was present when Jedi Master Qui-Gon Jinn presented Anakin Skywalker to the Jedi Council for training.